 The inflatable cushions come in many shapes and sizes and appear in a growing number of locations in our cars.

-Here, we look at how they work, what happens when they go off and how effective they are in protecting drivers and passengers alike.
+Here, we look at how they work, what happens when they go off and how effective they are in protecting drivers and passengers alike in our latest road safety guide.

 What are airbags?